 During winter months, lowering the thermostat by up to two degrees while you’re away from home can help save on heating costs.
 While this is an effective strategy in the heating season, it’s not recommended for the summer.
 It’s much harder to cool rather than heat a space because you need to factor in humidity control.
 The energy required to remove accumulated humidity from setting back your thermostat and cool your home back to the desired set point is often more than the energy required to maintain a specific temperature.

 Another way to save on energy is to use your ceiling fan to help keep your home cool.
 As the summer approaches, run your fan counterclockwise to create cool air without air conditioning.
 When the weather gets hotter, use your ceiling fan as an extra boost to disperse the cool air from your HVAC system throughout your home without setting the air conditioner on full blast.

 Besides cooling, ceiling fans can also help you save on heating.
 During the cooler months, running your fan clockwise can help push the warm air that rises to the ceiling down into the rest of the home without creating a breeze.

 Whether it be to cool or heat your home, running a ceiling fan can help you save on your monthly energy bills while keeping your home comfortable.
 Just be sure your fan is rotating in the right direction for your desired effect.

 Monitor Shower Length and Update Your Showerhead

 The best way to reduce the amount of water you use while showering is by being mindful of how long you run the shower.
 If your household struggles with this, try setting a timer for each shower.
 We also recommend installing low-flow showerheads.
 Standard showerheads release 2.5 gallons of water each minute, whereas low flow showerheads use 2 gallons of water or less.
-These small changes can add up to save you on water usage and cost.
+These small changes can add up to save you on water usage.